15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Turbot is saltwater and whitefish, it is part of the Scophthalmidae family.
 It is found in the sea, ranging from 10 and 200 meters in depth.
 It is devoid of scales.
 For the initial two years, they remain close to the shore.

-Turbot Fish
+Turbot Fish - Types of Flatfish

 Pleuronectoidei

 Pleuronectoidei is one of the bony fish suborders.
-The species include 782 Pleuronectoidei and 12 families, and 132 genera.
+The species include 782 Pleuronectoidei 12 families, and 132 genera.
 This suborder has existed since the late hauterivian era.
 It comprises groups such as Bigeye Flounders, Southern Flounders, and Turbots.

 Bothidae